 |Les Corts in 1940 - A little part of Catalunya in Francoist Spain|

-Despite the regime's best efforts, the 1940's were a successful period for Barça and another put-upon club, Athletic Bilbao.
+The arrival of Nationalist Government would have dire consequences for the former separatist areas of Catalunya and the Basque Region.
+However contrary to perceived perception, the 1940's was a very successful decade for Barcelona.
+Whilst Real Madrid struggled in the seasons following the Civil War, Barça and Athletic Bilbao racked up a series of wins in the league and cup.
 Buoyed by the improving finances the club set about the further and most spectacular development of Les Corts.
 In 1944, the existing terracing was extended raising the capacity to 60,000, but the most impressive work took place on the west side.
-Designed by Eduardo Torrojo, an incredibly advanced, deep cantilevered roof was erected behind the existing cover.
-Gimnastic Tarragona purchased and dismantled the old stand and on 2 June 1945, El Nastic played Barça in a friendly to mark the opening of the expanded stadium.
+Designed by Eduardo Torroja, an incredibly advanced, deep cantilevered roof was erected behind the existing cover.
+Gimnástic Tarragona purchased and dismantled the old stand and on 2 June 1945, Barça played Nástic in a friendly to mark the opening of the expanded stadium.

 The move away from Les Corts was necessary if the club was going to compete with the great Real Madrid side of the 1950's, but it was dependent of selling Les Corts for housing.
 This proved to be a problem for several years as the municipality was keen to keep some green space within an ever expanding city.
 Eventually, the club turned to Franco's Council of Ministers who overturned the council's decision and sanctioned the sell of the land for housing.
 An example, and there are a few, where Barça benefited from Franco's regime.